-Albeit this would require a much broader social analysis that shuns judgemental statements, we can propose that staying away from excessive sales-oriented communication leaves us with more space for actions that are intrinsically motivated.
+Albeit this would require a much broader social analysis that shuns judgemental statements, we can propose that staying away from excessive sales-oriented communication leaves us with more space for intrinsically motivated actions.
 Moving into silence, at times, can be a good start for how to focus more and how to be more creative as a result.

 Rather than trying (and failing) at recounting the whole picture of creative innovation, I’d like to focus on a few striking findings from scientific studies that support and suggest how you can effectively boost your creativity.